-The Group has established the Employment Policy and the Employee Handbook to govern the entire processes in human resources management, which covers recruitment and selection, working hours, rest periods, attendance, performance appraisal and promotion, termination, workplace discipline and other employee benefits and welfare.
-The Employment Policy is reviewed regularly and updated if required to ensure the applicability of its terms and condition and compliance with the latest labour laws and regulations.
+The Group has established the Employment Policy and the Employee Handbook to govern the entire process of human resources management, which covers recruitment and selection, working hours, rest periods, attendance, performance appraisal and promotion, termination, workplace discipline and other employee benefits and welfare.
+The Employment Policy is reviewed regularly and updated if required to ensure the applicability of its terms and conditions and compliance with the latest labour laws and regulations.

-During the Financial Year, the Group was not aware of any material non-compliance with employment-related laws and regulations, including but not limited to, the Employment Act 1955 of Malaysia, Industrial Relations Act 1967 (and their latest amendments) of Malaysia, the Employment Provident Fund Act 1991, Employers' Social Security Act 1969 of Malaysia, Minimum Wage Order 2012 of Malaysia, Minimum Retirement Age Act 2012 of Malaysia, the Employment Ordinance of Hong Kong, the Labour Law of the PRC and the Labour Contract Law of the PRC that would have a significant impact on the Group.
+During the Financial Year, the Group was not aware of any material non-compliance with employment-related laws and regulations, including but not limited to, the Employment (Amendment) Act 2022 of Malaysia, the Industrial Relations (Amendment) Act 2020 of Malaysia, the Employment Provident Fund Act 1991, the Employers' Social Security Act 1969 of Malaysia, the Minimum Wage Order 2012 of Malaysia, the Minimum Retirement Age Act 2012 of Malaysia, the Employment Ordinance of Hong Kong, the Labour Law of the People's Republic of China and the Labour Contract Law of the People's Republic of China that would have a significant impact on the Group.